danilofuchs/FPGA_Dithering/README.md

 can understand it.

-The `scripts/generate_mif_file.m` script takes an input image and resizes it to fit inside the FPGA's maximum memory size (34Kb).
-It also can transform an image to grayscale and outputs a `.mif` file to be referenced inside the VHDL code.
+The `scripts/generate_mif_file.m` script takes an input image and resizes it to fit inside the FPGA's maximum memory size (276Kb) and outputs a `.mif` file to be referenced inside the VHDL code.
+It can also transform the image to grayscale.

 > The script does not work on Octave, as it lacks the `imread` function.